Start a Tampon Club

 If your office is big and has many lavatories, start with just the ones you use.
 That way you’ll be able to keep an eye on it as part of your daily habits.
-Begin by putting a few tampons in a plastic box with a little note about why they’re there, and go from there.
+Begin by putting a few tampons and pads in a plastic box with a little note about why they’re there, and go from there.

 Think about what to buy

 It’s unlikely that everyone in your office will use the same products.
-Some people use applicator tampons, some use non-applicator, some only use sanitary towels.
+Some people use applicator tampons, some use non-applicator, some use sanitary towels.
 If you like, you could just buy the things you use and invite other people to contribute the things they use.
 Or you could buy products covering all bases.
 This is your choice.

 Make it look proper